mboyea/.dotfiles/README.md

 1. [Install Linux Mint Cinnamon](https://linuxmint.com/download.php) the operating system

-   Do *not* select to encrypt the user drive during installation; `encryptfs` is deprecated software and is disabled as part of this configuration.
+   Do *not* select to encrypt the user drive during installation; `ecryptfs` is considered deprecated software by Ubuntu and is disabled as part of this configuration.

 2. [Install Nix](https://nixos.org/download/) the package installer using: